 One of the most eye-catching buildings in central Peterborough proved to be the Guildhall on Cathedral Square.
 It dates from 1671 and has, in the past, served as the town hall.

 Peterborough Cathedral is a gem.
 Mary Queen of Scots was, for a time buried within the 12th-century place of worship.
 Her remains were moved to Westminster Abbey in 1612 but Scottish flags mark the spot where she once lay.
 Katherine of Aragon, a former wife of King Henry VIII is still buried in the cathedral.

 The building’s ornate wooden ceiling and sculpted stone fan vaulting make it worth looking up while mooching about.
 The Hedda Stone, depicting a total of twelve figures, is Anglo-Saxon in origin.

-A quick visit of Peterborough Museum and Art Gallery proved worthwhile for the gory medical exhibits.
+A quick visit to Peterborough Museum and Art Gallery proved worthwhile for the gory medical exhibits.
 It was formerly the site of the city’s infirmary.